sirrazor05/cloud/data_analyst/python_fundamentals.md

 }
 ```
 #### 2. Fast Lookups
-Dictionaries allow for fast lookups by key, making them ideal for situations where you need quick access to values.
+Dictionaries allow for fast lookups by key (constant time O(1)), making them ideal for situations where you need quick access to values.
 #### 3. Mapping Relationships
 Dictionaries are perfect for mapping relationships, such as mapping user IDs to user information.